m0dd0/RotatingUserAgentMiddleware/README.md

 from `https://developers.whatismybrowser.com/useragents/explore/software_type_specific/web-browser/1` and the following pages.
 You can filter the user agents which are scraped by passing the following arguments:

-`wanted_oss`: A list of strings (passed as single string seperated by commas) which the OS column must contain
+`wanted_oss`: A list of strings (passed as single string seperated by commas) which the OS column must contain.
+By default all oss are wanted.

-`wanted_softwares`: A list of strings (passed as single string seperated by commas) which the software column must contain
+`wanted_softwares`: A list of strings (passed as single string seperated by commas) which the software column must contain.
+By default all softwares are wanted.

 `pages`: The number of pages which are used to get user_agents.

+Example: `scrapy crawl wimb -O useragents_sample.json -a wanted_oss=ios,windows -a wanted_softwares=chrome,firefox -a pages=5`

 ## Related projects
 This repo was inspired by the folloeing projects: